nvonturk/kip_ventory/DEPLOYMENT.md

 ###### Configure SSL
-Create a signed certificate with `letsencrypt`
+Create a signed certificate with `letsencrypt`.
+First, we have to stop the `nginx` process.
 ```
+sudo systemctl stop nginx
 sudo letsencrypt certonly -d colab-sbx-[XXX].oit.duke.edu
+sudo systemctl start nginx
 ```
 Create a new `nginx` config snippet - these are just reusable config blocks.
 ```